nnnn20430/ntofto-web/compile/uwsgi/git/uwsgi-docs/tutorials/Django_and_nginx.rst

 works nicely with uWSGI and nginx.
 It covers all three components, providing a complete stack of web application and server software.

-Django_ Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+Django_ is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.

 .. _Django: http://djangoproject.com/